A Fun Thailand Bucket List - 31 Must-Do Activities

 The Blue Temple is a well-known temple located in Chiang Rai.
-The temple is officially known as Wat Rong Suea Ten which means "the House of the Dancing Tiger."
-The temple was reconstructed recently in 2016, making it a newly popular destination for travellers to visit.
+The temple is officially known as Wat Rong Suea Ten, meaning "the Temple of the Dancing Tiger."
+It was reconstructed in 2016.

 The architect in charge of the redesign is Putha Kabkaew, an apprentice of Chalermchai Kositpipat, the architect behind the White Temple.
 Due to this, you will notice some similarities between the White Temple and the Blue Temple.

-The temple got its name from the interior and exterior being predominately blue.
+The temple got its name from the interior and exterior, which are predominately blue.
 Other temple features include beautiful murals, intricate carvings, and multiple statues of Buddha and deities.

 The Blue Temple is not as crowded with tourists as other famous temples are.
 However, this trend is likely to change as more tourists become aware of the temple and its beauty.

 Doi Inthanon National Park is located on the highest mountain in Thailand, Mount Inthanon.
 The park covers a total area of 1005 square kilometers.
 It was initially called Doi Luang National Park, but its name was changed to commemorate King Inthawichayanon.